 Also, the placement of the device streaming the game CANNOT be located inside the facility’s fence or on the field of play, create a safety risk to any of the game’s participants, distract players or coaches, obstruct the view of persons attending the game, or be placed in either dugout.

-It is preferred that the participating teams have signed (current year) model releases in hand prior to the game being streamed.
-The current model release form is available on the LittleLeague.org Forms and Publications page.
+It is preferred that the participating teams have signed (current year) form release and waiver (formerly model release) in hand prior to the game being streamed.
+The current form release and waiver form is available on the LittleLeague.org Forms and Publications page.
 These signed releases are to be delivered to your league’s division coordinator or vice president and kept on file for as long as the video is available for public display.

 If the game, once completed, is to be downloaded and shared to a league website, or a third-party website such as YouTube, that decision is to be disclosed to all parties involved in the game prior to the game being played.
 The video recording of the game (if involving two chartered/official Little League teams or approved special games agreement) remains the property of Little League Baseball, Incorporated and CANNOT be sold, gifted to, or shared with, any team or league sponsor for commercial or promotional purposes.
 Little League Baseball, Incorporated also reserves the right to request that the team and/or league provide all, or part, of the native video for the purpose of review, promotion, training, or education.